Angela’s Lipedema Journey

 We all have our unique stories, yet they are all so similar in many ways…

-I have had cat scans, MRIs, x-rays, cortisol injections, countless bloodwork you name it, I did it.
-There wasn’t a medical person I saw that could tell me what was happening to my body.
-I went to Chiropractors, physical therapists, massage therapist and facia bodywork therapists.
-Oh, lets not forget my partner is a physician and are friends with many.
+I have had cat scans, MRIs, x-rays, cortisol injections, countless bloodwork, you name it, I did it.
+There wasn’t a medical person I saw who could tell me what was happening to my body.
+I went to Chiropractors, physical therapists, massage therapists, and fascia bodywork therapists.
+Oh, let’s not forget my partner is a physician and is friends with many.
 The one therapy that would give me some relief was Rossiter.
 I swear by it.

 The third picture is August 2022, 80 pound plus weight gain.

 Oct 2022!!!!
 We are on the move, we relocated to a new state.
 Unfortunately, there is not a single Rossiter therapist in the new state I live in.
-I tired rolfing, rolfing itself did not give me any relief and I found no benefit.
-I shared my story with the therapist and her response was, well my dear you have lipedema.
+I tried rolfing, rolfing itself did not give me any relief, and I found no benefit.
+I shared my story with the therapist, and her response was, well my dear, you have lipedema.
 She gave me a pamphlet from the Lipedema Foundation to take home to my partner.

-I walked in the door excited about the newfound information I just learned, is it possible there is light at the end of the tunnel?
+I walked in the door excited about the newfound information I just learned.
+Is it possible there is light at the end of the tunnel?
 Is there?
-I walk in the door and yelled I think I have lipedema.
-I was instantly corrected and told no, you are saying it wrong its lymphedema and you do not have lymphedema.
-I said Lipedema not lymphedema and handed the pamphlet to Liza.
+I walked in the door and yelled I think I have lipedema.
+I was instantly corrected and told no, you are saying it wrong it’s lymphedema and you do not have lymphedema.
+I said Lipedema, not lymphedema, and handed the pamphlet to Liza.

-I owe Liza’s brilliant research capabilities, guidance and medical knowledge to where I am at today.
+I owe Liza’s brilliant research capabilities, guidance, and medical knowledge for where I am today.
 I am also so very proud of myself because it does take extreme dedication and willpower to make huge changes in your life.
 The 3rd picture is today.
-Oh for shits and giggles as I am writing this I thought, I wonder if that outfit from October 18th 2019 could possible fit me. . .
+Oh, for shits and giggles, as I am writing this, I thought, I wonder if that outfit from October 18th, 2019 could possibly fit me. . .

 I DID IT!